Planning a Site

 Users and groups

-Any user who will publish data sources and workbooks to a site must be able to sign in to it.
+Any user who will publish content or access published content on a site must be able to sign in to the site.
 If the user already has an account on the server, you’ll need to add that user to the appropriate site.
 You can add a user to more than one site as well.
 If the user doesn’t already exist, you need to create a user account.
 Either way, make a list of the users who will need to be able to sign in to each site.

-Note: The server license might restrict how many users you can have.
-Tableau Server licenses are based on either cores or users.
-If the server has a user-based license, there's an upper limit to how many users can have active accounts on the server.
+Note: The server license might restrict how many users you can have, or what level of access they can have.
 Check with the server administrator to make sure that you'll be able to have an account for all your users.

 In general, we recommend that you create groups on the server and then add users to the groups.
 This helps to make permissions much easier to manage.
 You can assign permissions on groups, to give those permissions to all users in the group.
 (See the next section.)